GAIGResearch/java-pommerman/README.md

 You can modify the code to execute different games as well (i.e. different agents or their parameters).
 For extra Java-pommerman wiki/documentation, visit this: https://github.com/GAIGResearch/java-pommerman/wiki

+All games you play are logged in res/gamelogs/

 Extra
 -----